Sean Pert, PhD, PGCert (UoL), PGDip, PGCert HE (UoM), BSc(Hons), CertMRCSLT, Member of BAGIS & WPATH, SFHEA; HCPC Registered.

 LGBTQ+ Social Responsibility: Out in the Valley and Happy Valley Pride

-I am a trustee for Out in the Valley, a social group for LGBTQ+ people and allies who live in Hebden Bridge, Mytholmroyd, Todmorden and the Calder Valley (February 2020 to present).
+I have been a committee member for Out in the Valley, a social group for LGBTQ+ people and allies who live in Hebden Bridge, Mytholmroyd, Todmorden and the Calder Valley (February 2020 to present), and am currently the Chair.
 We believe that a supportive and inclusive group improves mental wellbeing.
 We continued our meetings online during the UK lockdowns, providing quizzes, book clubs, poetry reading and other social events.
+We now have a successful Theatre Group, Book Group, Social Group and several others.

 I volunteered for the Happy Valley Pride annual LGBT Festival centred in Hebden Bridge, West Yorkshire since it's launch in 2016.
 The week long festival is run by volunteers as a not for profit organisation.
 I joined the Board of Trustees in May 2018 and chaired the Youth Engagement Committee.
 The committee encouraged children and young people to participate in the festival through art.
 I finished my term with Happy Valley Pride in January 2020 following the successful organisation of the Information Fair and engaging with local primary and secondary schools in the Calder valley.